abusayedwd/property-rental-serverr/README.md

-# This is Spotlyt Task API
+# This is Property rental wb API